 With more and more students and young people travelling around the world, whether it be for leisure or study abroad, there are also an increasing amount of people dating cross-nationally and international love affairs as a result.
 I mean, we all love an accent, right?
 If the world’s obsession with Meghan Markle and Prince Harry’s Ameri-English love affair is any indication, we’re all happy to be entering a less-traditional era of love.

 As a California girl living in London for the last three years, I’ve had my heart broken by more than one British boy, but I’m grateful for all of my experiences dating while I’ve been here.
-I’ve learned so much about myself and the world through my dating experiences and still believe wholeheartedly that there is more to gain by opening yourself up to the world!
+Whether it’s meeting boys whilst I’m out or using real sex contacts sites, I’ve managed to learn so much about myself and the world through my dating experiences and still believe wholeheartedly that there is more to gain by opening yourself up to the world!

 Here are a few of my and my friends’ favourite things about falling in love with people when you’re dating cross-nationally…

 1. Don’t believe the hype, or the stereotype